CEO and Co-Founder

 The fundamental human right to health can only be realized through the participation, innovation, and intelligence of a truly global movement of diverse leaders.
 Working with Global Health Corps and supporting GHC fellows and partners is my way of helping to strengthen this right to health, and fighting against the global inequities that threaten it.

-Emily joined the GHC team in June 2012 to support the operations of the organization.
-Emily is passionate about social justice and health equity, and has pursued this interest as a volunteer for Health Leads, an organization that aims to combat the social determinants of poor health.
-Emily is also dedicated to immigrants’ rights, and spent the fall of 2010 working full-time at the League of Human Rights in Paris giving legal advice to and advocating on behalf of immigrants and refugees in France.
-While studying at Brown University, Emily was a Program Coordinator for the Brown International Advanced Research Institutes (BIARI), a conference that brings over 150 international scholars to Brown every year to collaborate on issues including global health, climate change, and international development.
-Emily graduated from Brown with a degree in International Relations.
+Emily joined GHC in June 2012 to support the organization’s operations.
+In this role, Emily manages the fellow selection process, as well as supports more traditional operations activities like finance, bookkeeping, and program logistics.
+Before joining the GHC team, Emily served as a Program Coordinator for the Brown International Advanced Research Institutes (BIARI), a conference that brings more than 150 international scholars to Brown each year to collaborate on issues including global health, climate change, and international development.
+Emily is passionate about social justice and has pursued this interest as a volunteer for Health Leads, an organization that aims to combat the social determinants of poor health.
+Emily also spent time working at the League of Human Rights in Paris giving legal advice to and advocating on behalf of immigrants and refugees.
+Originally from San Francisco, Emily graduated from Brown University with a degree in International Relations.
 Upon graduation, she received the Senior Prize for Academic Excellence in International Relations.